luluwux/luluwux/README.md

 ## About Me

 <samp>
 • Let me introduce myself, I'm Alp.
 I am 17 y/o.
 I am a versatile developer with a deep passion for all aspects of software.
-I am developing more and more with new ideas and new projects every day<br><br>
+I am developing more and more with new ideas and new projects every day<br /><br />

-• You Should Come By [Here](https://discord.gg/luppux) <br>
+• You Should Come By [Here](https://discord.gg/luppux) <br />
 • My [Website](https://www.lulushu.live/)

 </samp>